100 Notable alumni of

 -

-Frank Folke Furstenberg Jr. is the Zellerbach Family Professor of Sociology, Emeritus, at the University of Pennsylvania.
+Frank Folke Furstenberg Jr. is the Zellerbach Family Professor of Sociology, emeritus, at the University of Pennsylvania.
 His research focuses on the family in the context of disadvantaged urban neighborhoods and adolescent sexual behavior.
-Furstenberg has written extensively on social change, transition to adulthood, divorce, remarriage and intergenerational relations.
+Furstenberg has written on social change, transition to adulthood, divorce, remarriage and intergenerational relations.
 Furstenberg is an elected member of the National Academy of Medicine, American Academy of Arts and Sciences, and American Academy of Political and Social Science.

 -